Epsilon Energy (EPSN) Q1 2026 earnings summary

 Q1 2026 earnings summary

-Q1 2026 revenue increased 58% year-over-year to $25.6 million, driven by higher realized gas prices, oil prices, and the Peak acquisition, with production volumes up 14% year-over-year and oil volumes up 199% year-over-year.
+Q1 2026 revenue increased 58% year-over-year to $25.6 million, driven by higher realized gas prices, increased production, and the Peak acquisition.

 Net income for Q1 2026 was $0.7 million, significantly impacted by a $7.9 million unrealized hedge loss and higher operating costs; adjusted net income excluding this was $8.7 million.